qbituniverse/qbitcli/README.md

 The end result will be a folder structure created as follows:

 ```
-|- qbitcli
+|- .qbitcli
    |- ...files...
 ```

 ## Usage

-The *qbitcli* folder contains set of powershell files that you can use to manage *Azure, Docker, Kubernetes and Helm Charts*.
+The *.qbitcli* folder contains set of powershell files that you can use to manage *Azure, Docker, Kubernetes and Helm Charts*.

 ### Core Flags
 |Flag|Description|